CarlFK/video-stack-deploy/usbinst/README.md

 2. fork and clone the inventory repo
 3. adjust ansible inventory file, host and group vars, commit and push back to your public repo
-4. `cp scripts/configs/xenial.cfg scripts/configs/mybox.cfg`
+4. `cd usbinst`
+5. `cp configs/blank.cfg configs/mybox.cfg`
-5. `vim scripts/configs/mybox.cfg`
+6. `vim configs/mybox.cfg`
    - set `inventory_repo` to your public repo
    - set `inventory_branch` to your public repo's branch
    - set `hostname` to the target's hostname
-   - and consider the other settings
+   - and consider the other settings.
-6. `scripts/mk_usb_installer.sh sdb scripts/configs/mybox.cfg`
+7. `./mk_usb_installer.sh sdb configs/mybox.cfg`

 `mk_usb_installer.sh` script will:
   * setup bootable usb stick